 Ornamental grasses provide explosions of movement and texture to the landscape.
 The Japanese blood grass plant adds color to that list of attributes.
-It is an excellent border, container or massed plant with red tipped foliage and easy maintenance.
+It is an excellent border, container, or massed plant with red tipped foliage and easy maintenance.
 There are no real tips on how to grow Japanese blood grass, but it is not hardy in freezing temperatures.
 Care of Japanese blood grass is novice level and an excellent starter plant for undermanaged garden beds.

-United States Department of Agriculture zones 5 to 9 are best suited for growing Japanese blood grass.
+USDA plant hardiness zones 5 to 9 are best suited for growing Japanese blood grass.
 Try using this ornamental as a specimen in a fabulous pot or in groups along a path to produce a sweeping effect of crimson and green.

 What is Japanese Blood Grass?

 Japanese blood grass (Imperata cylindrica) is a perennial plant.
 Its foliage begins green with slightly tinged red tips and matures to the blood red color for which it is known.
-The plants get only about 2 feet in height and are clumping rather than spreading grasses.
+The plants get only about 2 feet (61 cm.) in height and are clumping rather than spreading grasses.

 They have little invasive potential when they are in their cultivated form, but if the plants are allowed to revert to green, they can become a nuisance plant.
-In fact, half the states in the U.S. have banned the sale and planting of the grass because it spreads through its rhizomes and takes over areas of native flora.
+In fact, half the states in the United States have banned the sale and planting of the grass because it spreads through its rhizomes and takes over areas of native flora.
 The green is more aggressive than the cultivated red form.

 How to Grow Japanese Blood Grass